 In London, we have witnessed an emigration with an economic and professional origin, composed of people with relatively low levels of skill and experience.
-Consequently, they have only developed their activity after several years at the destination country, and the choice for entrepreneurship only came up later in their lives.
+Consequently, they have only developed their activity after several years at the destination country, and the choice for entrepreneurship only came up later in their lives (see Figure 11).